sowiecki/pantheon/docs/security.md

 {"type": "EMIT_CUSTOM_STATE_UPDATE", "stateUpdates": { "guestEnabled": true } }
 ```

 By default, guest access keeps itself alive for 5 minutes once it has been enabled.
+The connection is destroyed after 5 minutes and must be manually re-established.
 To keep it alive indefinitely, set `guest.indefinite` to `true` in the [environment config](../environment/README.md).